-You slowed down in the end.
+You slowed down at the end:

 "Apart from Montoya, nobody had reliability problems.
-Our pitstop strategy worked well and it was the winning one.
+Our pit stop strategy worked well and it was the winning one.
 We should be proud of it".

 After two unfortunate races, Barrichello is spraying championship on the podium:

 "I stayed at Ferrari to win the championship.
 So far things have not gone as I would have liked.
 Being Schumacher’s teammate, in a team which is built around him, makes things difficult.
-It would be better if Michael was not there but I never felt being abandoned.
+It would be better if Michael was not there but I’ve never felt abandoned.
 I have a great sense of justice and I hate that they do me favours.
-This year, my goal is to be in the top-3 in the drivers’ championship.
+This year, my goal is to be in the top 3 in the drivers’ championship.
 Before retiring, I want to become world champion even if I have Schumacher in the team.
 I am Barrichello.
 I can become world champion.
-I am one of the best drivers and I do not want to play second fiddle to anymore, not even for money.
+I am one of the best drivers and I do not want to play second fiddle anymore, not even for money.
 It is not written in my contract that I should let Schumacher by.
 If it is a team order, even if it is hard to digest like in Austria, I did it and I will do it again".

 "A bit of luck is needed.
-I had a problem with the last set of tires and this is why I was not able to stay ahead of Coulthard.
+I had a problem with the last set of tyres and this is why I was not able to stay ahead of Coulthard.
 I told you that I was not going through a rough period: bad luck passes, but it is up to me to shake it off".

-"The whole team worked really well, with humility and maximum concentration.
-Even though this is my home race, I was happy to ask Rubens’ race engineer, Carlo Cantoni to pick up the team prize in recognition of the great job done by his group of engineers, who brought a difficult weekend to a brilliant conclusion.
-It goes without saying that the team will keep its feet on the ground and work with the utmost concentration right to the end of the championship".
+"I am very happy with the outcome of this race, with Michael’s win as well as Ruben’s really great drive.
+This result has further extended our lead over our closest rivals and it’s a nice way to celebrate my eighth anniversary with Ferrari.
+It goes without saying that the team will keep its feet on the ground and work with the utmost concentration until the end of the championship.
+The whole team worked really well, with humility and maximum concentration.
+Even though this is my home race, I was happy to ask Rubens’ race engineer, Carlo Cantoni, to pick up the team prize in recognition of the great job done by his group of engineers, who brought a difficult weekend to a brilliant conclusion".

-"Compared to the others teams, we always keep our heads down if we either win or lose.
+"Compared to the other teams, we always keep our heads down if we either win or lose.
 We need to keep working on the development and reliability in order to have a good car and a good engine.
 It is clear that you cannot do anything without them".

-"The group is always the same which brings more stability, organization and teamwork.
+"The group is always the same which brings more stability, organisation and teamwork.
 We know each other very well and everyone knows what the other is doing without even talking to each other.
 We move in synchrony according to automatic patterns which have been repeated so many times.
 We are always the same group, without continuously changing members as do the English teams".

 "You guys are the best".

-"I demonstrated that I can score points if I have a good a reliable car.
+"I demonstrated that I can score points if I have a good and reliable car.
 I dream of racing for one of the big teams: Ferrari, Williams or McLaren.
 I can fight for the championship with a good car".